CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 - To edit the `conda` and `pip` dependencies, edit the `dependencies/environment.yml` file.
 - To edit the more complex dependencies, edit the `Dockerfile`.

-When manually editing the dependencies files, you do not need to specify the specific version of the dependencies, these will be written to the environment files when you freeze the environment.
+When manually editing the dependencies files, you do not need to specify the specific version of the dependencies.
+These will be written to the environment files when you freeze the environment.
 You can of course specify the major versions of specific dependencies you need.

 ### Interactively (while developing)